 Correct me if I’m wrong, but you are the wife of music producer Ektoplazma.
 How did this happen?

 One day I somehow heard about Ektoplazma so decided to check his music out on Soundcloud.
 He noticed that I am listening and contacted me.
 We felt a deep connection instantly like we have known each other for years.
-He then told me that his team is looking for a female music producer for his label Plazma Records, offered to teach me how to use Ableton.
+He then told me that his team is looking for a female music producer for his label Plazma Records, and offered to teach me how to use Ableton.
 I thought to myself that this cannot be a coincidence.
 I wanted to learn, and here he is!
 So, I said yes, of course.
 We became very good friends who share a hobby and the same mindset.
 And the rest is history!

 Seems like 2020 was a good year for you.
 Debut gig, debut EP – how did you come up with Ancient Astronauts EP, why female-only?